 Important information about your rights and responsibilities as a member of our health plan is listed below.
-For information about additional rights, including rights in a facility, rights as a minor and rights regarding involuntary commitment, please see Section 9 of the Vaya Health Member and Caregiver Handbook.
+For information about additional rights, including rights in a facility, rights as a minor and rights regarding involuntary commitment, please see the Vaya Health Member and Caregiver Handbook.

 If you believe your rights have been violated, contact the Vaya Access to Care Line at 1-800-849-6127.
 You can file a grievance or complaint in person or by phone.
 You do not have to give your name.
 You may also call the N.C.
 Department of Health and Human Services (DHHS) Customer Service Center at 1-800-662-7030.

 Additionally, you may also contact the U.S. Department of Health and Human Services Office for Civil Rights at 1-800-368-1019 (TDD toll-free 1-800-537-7697), by email at OCRPrivacy@hhs.gov or by U.S. mail at: HHS Office for Civil Rights, 200 Independence Ave.
 SW, Room 509F, HHH Building, Washington, DC 20201.